uniflow-io/uniflow/docs/blog/2019-11-30-so-many-clients/index.md

 The underling concept here is to create a unified paradigm context for multiple distinct and specific clients.

-Moreover, a new dedicated [Client](https://uniflow.io/clients) 🦄 section is now open to list all compatible clients.
-To get more information about client, please refer to the [Doc](https://uniflow.io/docs) 📚.
+Moreover, a new dedicated [Client](https://uniflow.io/clients) 🦄 section is now open to list all available clients.
+To get more information about client, refer to the [Doc](https://uniflow.io/docs) 📚.

 All this is now possible at Uniflow 💧 today 🚀.